-- Eyebrow alopecia is frequently of three kinds: alopecia areata (where hair in the eyebrows falls out in spots, due to an autoimmune condition), androgenetic alopecia (male/female pattern baldness) and frontal fibrosing alopecia (where scarring and hair loss occur on the scalp and the eyebrow region for a number of genetic, autoimmune or environmental reasons).
+- Eyebrow alopecia is frequently one of three kinds.
+Alopecia areata occurs when hair in the eyebrows falls out in spots, due to an autoimmune condition .
+Androgenetic alopecia refers to male/female pattern baldness .
+Frontal fibrosing alopecia is where scarring and hair loss occur on the scalp and the eyebrow region for genetic, autoimmune or environmental reasons .

 - Some people have congenital eyebrow loss, such as those suffering from keratosis, Fraser syndrome, Meige syndrome or congenital erythroderma.

-- Losing your eyebrows could also be the symptom of an endocrinologic (hormonal) disorder, such as hypothyroidism, where your thyroid gland is underactive.
+- Losing your eyebrows could also be the symptom of an endocrinologic (hormonal) disorder such as an underactive thyroid.

-- Treatments such as chemotherapy or radiotherapy, as well as medicine such as Niacin, Thallium or Retinol (also known as Vitamin A) can have eyebrow loss as an undesired side effect.
+- Treatments such as chemotherapy or radiotherapy, as well as medicine such as Niacin, Thallium or Retinol (also known as Vitamin A).

-- Skin conditions, ranging from the rather benign (such as atopic dermatitis and seborrheic dermatitis, eyebrow psoriasis, etc.) to the severe (facial skin cancers, systemic mastocytosis) may cause the hair in your eyebrows to thin or partially fall out.
+- Skin conditions, ranging from the benign (such as atopic dermatitis and eyebrow psoriasis) to the severe (such as facial skin cancers and systemic mastocytosis).

-- Trauma can cause hair loss in general and the eyebrows make no exception: accidental scarring, local tattoo removal and mechanical damage to the skin of your eyebrows can lead to hair loss in this region.
+- Trauma can cause eyebrow hair loss.
+This includes accidental scarring, local tattoo removal and mechanical damage to the skin.

-- Psychological conditions, such as chronic stress, telogen effluvium (hair follicles going dormant due to emotional shock or hardship ) and particularly trichotillomania (a type of obsessive-compulsive disorder which makes patients rip out their eyebrow hair when nervous or under pressure) can produce damage to the eyebrows.
+- Psychological conditions, such as chronic stress, telogen effluvium (emotional shock causing hair follicles to become dormant) and trichotillomania (a type of obsessive-compulsive disorder which makes patients pull out their eyebrow hair when nervous or under pressure) can damage the eyebrows.

-- Biological processes also play a role in eyebrow loss, as it is unfortunately natural to experience some hair in older age, due to an overall decline in hair follicle quality.
-While this phenomenon is less obvious when it comes to the hair on the head, it is more visible around the eyebrows.
+- Biological processes also play a role in eyebrow hair loss.
+It’s natural to experience some hair loss in older age due to a decline in hair follicle quality.
+This is usually more visible around the eyebrows than on the head.

-- Finally, lifestyle aspects, such as an imbalanced diet when it comes to protein, iron or vitamin intake, excessive plucking or makeup can all lead to temporary or permanent thinning of the eyebrow hair.
+- Finally, lifestyle choices, such as an imbalanced diet, excessive plucking or makeup can all lead to temporary or permanent thinning of the eyebrow hair.

 Diagnosing Eyebrow Loss

 It is very important to know the exact cause of your eyebrow loss, as treatment is dependent on it.
-Some conditions respond best to medication, others to hair transplant or alternative non-surgical treatments and finally, others sadly remain incurable.
+Some conditions respond best to medication.
+Others require a hair transplant or alternative non-surgical treatments, while some sadly remain incurable.

 A dermatologist or trichologist (hair and scalp doctor) is the most suitable specialist to diagnose the cause of your eyebrow loss.
-To do so, they will ask you about your medical history, perform a clinical examination on you.
+They will ask you about your medical history and perform a clinical examination.

-During the exam, your doctor will often use a tool known as a dermoscope (a painless, harmless medical instrument which illuminates and magnifies, helping the doctor get a better view of the aspect of your eyebrow hair and the skin underneath it).
+During the exam, your doctor will use a tool known as a dermoscope.
+The dermoscope is a painless medical instrument that illuminates and magnifies your eyebrow hair and the skin underneath it.

-If certain conditions, such as alopecia areata, are suspected, your doctor may then use a scale such as the Brigham Eyebrow Tool to assess its severity (by the extent of your hair loss).
+If your doctor suspects certain conditions, such as alopecia areata, they may use a scale such as the Brigham Eyebrow Tool to assess its severity.

-If necessary, a pull test will also be performed, which involves gently tugging on a few strands of hair from your eyebrows, to see if they fall out easily.
+If necessary, your clinician will perform a pull test, which involves gently tugging on a few strands of hair from your eyebrows to see if they fall out easily.

-Should these tools alone prove insufficient to positively diagnose the root of your problem, your doctor may also order specific blood work, which should reveal the true cause for your eyebrow loss.
+Should these tools alone prove insufficient to positively diagnose the root of your problem, your doctor may also order blood work.
+This should reveal the cause of your eyebrow loss.

-If at all possible, it is a well-known fact that an ounce of prevention is worth a pound of cure.
-If you want to make sure that you stand the best chance of keeping your eyebrows glossy and in good condition, here are a few basic steps you can take:
+Where possible, prevention is better than cure.
+To stand the best chance of keeping your eyebrows glossy and in good condition, here are a few basic steps you can take:

-- Make sure your diet is well balanced and contains sufficient nutrients and calories.
+- Eat a balanced diet that contains sufficient nutrients and calories.
 When your body perceives there’s not enough of either to go around, non-essential functions such as hair growth will be shut down.

-- If you think you aren’t getting sufficient vitamins and minerals a supplement can help, but don’t overdose as it could make matters worse.
+- If you don’t think you’re getting sufficient vitamins and minerals a supplement can help, but don’t overdose as it could make matters worse.

-- If you’re taking any drugs or medication, check the side effects as hair loss may be an unwanted side effect.
+- If you’re taking any drugs or medication, check the side effects as hair loss may be an unwanted byproduct.

 - When performing your beauty routine, focus on shaping rather than thinning your eyebrows.
-Also, when removing make-up, use cosmetics which are gentle but effective, avoiding rubbing the hair too roughly.
+Also, when removing make-up, use cosmetics which are gentle but effective, and avoid rubbing the hair too roughly.

 Treatment for Eyebrow Loss

-There are a number of topical, oral or injectable substances which can help with your eyebrow loss, on their own or in combination with other treatments.
+There are a number of topical, oral or injectable substances which can help minimise eyebrow loss.
+They can be used on their own or in combination with other treatments.
 Here are some of the most common:

-- Corticosteroids – anti-inflammatory and immunosuppressant medication ideal for the treatment of alopecia areata, but also for eyebrow loss caused by skin conditions such as atopic dermatitis or eyebrow psoriasis.
+- Corticosteroids – anti-inflammatory and immunosuppressant medication ideal for the treatment of alopecia areata.
+Also suitable for eyebrow loss caused by skin conditions such as atopic dermatitis or eyebrow psoriasis.

-- Minoxidil (popularly known as Rogaine) – a hormone-mediating substance which has shown promising results in promoting hair growth and density particularly in the field of eyebrow androgenetic alopecia.
+- Minoxidil (popularly known as Rogaine) – a hormone-mediating substance.
+Minoxidil has shown promising results in promoting hair growth and density in the field of eyebrow androgenetic alopecia.